HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 | styles | Space-separated list of styles to include |
 | locales | Comma-separated list of supported locales |

-There are a list of properties that can be used to change the css class used for certain element types.
+Use theme list properties to change the css class used for certain element types.
 For a list of these properties look at the `theme.properties` file in the corresponding type of the `keycloak` theme (`themes/keycloak/<THEME TYPE>/theme.properties`).

-you can also add custom properties if needed.
+You can also add custom properties if needed.

 ### Stylesheets